apache/flink/docs/dev/table/connectors/hive/hive_read_write.zh.md

 The below shows how the streaming sink can be used to write a streaming query to write data from Kafka into a Hive table with partition-commit, and runs a batch query to read that data back out.

-Please see the [StreamingFileSink]({% link dev/connectors/streamfile_sink.zh.md %}) for a full list of available configurations.
+Please see the [streaming sink]({% link dev/table/connectors/filesystem.zh.md %}#streaming-sink) for a full list of available configurations.

 {% highlight sql %}